How a Financial Analyst Pushes His Limits by Managing 80 Habits a Day

 I graduated from Foreign Trade University specializing in External Economics.
 Despite that fact, I am scared of economics, supply and demand, accounting, and all things related.

-Unfortunately, I had to confront my fear today by talking with Edward Kerstein, a Vice President Financial Analyst at Bank of America one of the largest banks in the world and the bank that historically initiated the birth of the VISA credit card.
+Unfortunately, I had to confront my fear today by talking with the Vice President Financial Analyst at Bank of America one of the largest banks in the world and the bank that historically initiated the birth of the VISA credit card.

 Edward has had 8 years of experience in the field with several roles in finance and technology.
 He says (with modesty) he has always been relatively good at finance and is fascinated by looking at society as a whole and thinking about economics.
 As a self-proclaimed data nerd, Edward finds interesting patterns in his life by diligently tracking everything from his weight in the morning, to how many times he interacts with friends and family, to exercise, and beyond.